 - ◆ Leverage an existing corporate CA and import it into Content Gateway.
-See Importing your Root CA, page 163. - Create a new CA for proxies and make that CA available to browsers.
-See Creating a new Root CA, page 164. - Create a subordinate CA. This leverages a corporate CA, but can also be revoked by the corporate CA. See Creating a subordinate CA, page 165.
+See Importing your Root CA, page 146. - ◆ Create a new Root CA and make that CA available to browsers.
+See Creating a new Root CA, page 147. - Create a subordinate CA. This leverages a corporate CA, but can also be revoked by the corporate CA. See Creating a subordinate CA, page 148.